DillonJaap/cloudwatch-viewer/README.md

 - [ ] add short and long help functions to logevents menu
 - [ ] and tea.Msg to update windows sizes on certain events
 - [ ] add ability to not color json output
+- [ ] can copy formatted json
+- [ ] make it so message viewport loads initally
+- [ ] light and dark colorscheme
+- [ ] lists have complete help menu

 - [ ] clean up code & add comments & clean up TODOs
 - [ ] refactor code - group related models - use more composition - simplify spacing between views